Entanglement and Confinement in Coupled Quantum Systems: Coupled bosonic systems and confinement/deconfinement transition

 In this case, the ground state of the coupled system is not the TFD state in the L-R basis, since we can check that~\eqref{rel1} is not satisfied in this case for all $C>0$.
 The system is well-defined when $\omega_\pm^2=\omega^2\pm 2C\ge 0$, namely $-\frac{\omega^2}{2}\le C\le\frac{\omega^2}{2}$.
 As we can see from Fig.~\ref{Fig:cp=cm}, the ground state is close to the TFD as long as the coupling does not become too large, and $S_{\rm EE, L} + S_{\rm EE, R} - S_{\rm diag}$ is small.

-\section{Coupled matrix models}
+\subsection{Coupled matrix models}

 In this section, we apply the results obtained in Sec.~\ref{sec:coupled-harmonic-oscillators} to gauged matrix models, which is closely related to physics of black holes via gauge/gravity duality.
-The models exhibit a deconfinement transition, which corresponds to the formation of black hole in the gravity side via holography.
+The models exhibit a deconfinement transition: at the critical temperature $T=T_c$, the energy of the system suddenly jumps a large amount.
+Below $T_c$, the energy and entropy are of order $N^0$ (after subtracting the zero-point energy); hence the $O(N^2)$ color degrees of freedom are `confined' and not visible individually.
+Above $T_c$, the energy and entropy are of order $N^2$; the color degrees of freedom are `deconfined' and become visible.
+The deconfinement transition corresponds to the formation of black hole in the gravity side via holography.

-\subsection{Gauged Gaussian matrix model}
+\subsubsection{Gauged Gaussian matrix model}

 Let us consider the simplest, analytically calculable example: the gauged Gaussian matrix model.
 The Euclidean action is given by

 The covariant derivative $D_tX_I$ is defined by $D_tX_I=\partial_tX_I-i[A_t,X_I]$, where $A_t$ is the gauge field.
 When the gauge field is integrated out, the gauge-singlet constraint emerges.
 Other than the singlet constraint, this system is nothing but a bunch of non-interacting $DN^2$ harmonic oscillators with $m=\omega=1$.